codevamon/affinipay-test/README.md

 ## API SPEC

-The api provides an endpoint to create, veiw and delete dogs from the system.
+The api provides an endpoint to create, view and delete dogs from the system.

-End users are allowed to create dogs by POSTing to http://127.0.0.1:5000/dogs, they request payload should contain the following fields
+End users are allowed to create dogs by POSTing to http://127.0.0.1:5000/dogs, the request payload should contain the following fields

 ```aidl
 {